Jaya-Mathur/Exploratory-Insights-on-Sleep-Patterns/README.md

 Gender: The user's gender.

-Sleep Quality: A measure of the quality of sleep (e.g., REM, deep, light sleep percentages).
+Sleep Quality: A measure of the quality of sleep on a scale 0f 10.

 Bedtime: The time the user goes to bed.